dataset-ninja/fire-fundus/README.md

 # FIRE: Fundus Image Registration Dataset

-FIRE: Fundus Image Registration Dataset is a dataset for object detection task.
+FIRE is a dataset for object detection task.